-In Newham primary head teachers will normally meet with any parent who requests summer born entry with, where possible, their early years provider to determine the outcome.
+In Newham primary head teachers will normally meet with any parent who request summer born entry with, where possible, their early years provider and other relevant professionals to determine the outcome.
+Minutes will be taken at the meeting and all parties will be asked to sign to confirm they are an accurate representation of the meeting.